NekoUnborn/AndrewDuggan_T3A2-A/README.md

 In terms of source control software, Github has been chosen as the available features of the service matches what is required for the project to be successful.
 The developers on the team also have a moderate amount of experience using Github as a source control system adding more reason to use it.

 Due to the project having a possible feature of utilising image upload, an image storage method needs to be considered.
-Upon discussion within the team, the best choice was deemed to be the cloud storage serivce Cloudinary.
+Upon discussion within the team, the best choice was deemed to be the cloud storage service Cloudinary.
 This is primarily due to the fact that this has been used in the past with previous projects and has shown reliability when it has been used.

 ## Dataflow Diagram
 <!-- CMP1043-4.2 Dataflow Diagram - Provides dataflow diagram(s) that strictly follow the standard convensions to clearly identify the processes within your application.
 Clearly depicts where data is coming from, where it is going and how it is being stored. -->